walex111/Virtual-Keyboard/README.md

 # Virtual-Keyboard
-Using Javascript to create a Virtual Keyboard.
+Using Javascript and CSS preprocessor (SCSS) to create a Virtual Keyboard.